 The establishment of appropriate liabilities is an inherently uncertain process and we can provide no assurance that our insurance subsidiaries' ultimate liability will not exceed our insurance subsidiaries' loss and loss expense reserves and have an adverse effect on our results of operations and financial condition.
 Furthermore, we cannot predict the timing, frequency and extent of adjustments to our insurance subsidiaries' estimated future liabilities, because the historical conditions and events that serve as a basis for our insurance subsidiaries' estimates of ultimate claim costs may change.
 As is the case for substantially all property and casualty insurance companies, our insurance subsidiaries have found it necessary in the past to increase their estimated future liabilities for losses and loss expenses in certain periods and, in other periods, their estimated future liabilities for losses and loss expenses have exceeded their actual liabilities for losses and loss expenses.
 Changes in our insurance subsidiaries' estimates of their liability for losses and loss expenses generally reflect actual payments and their evaluation of information received subsequent to the prior reporting period.
-Our insurance subsidiaries recognized a decrease in their liability for losses and loss expenses of prior years of \$31.2 million, \$12.9 million and \$12.9 million in 2021, 2020 and 2019, respectively.
+Our insurance subsidiaries recognized a decrease in their liability for losses and loss expenses of prior years of \$44.8 million, \$31.2 million and \$12.9 million in 2022, 2021 and 2020, respectively.
 Our insurance subsidiaries made no significant changes in their reserving philosophy or claims management personnel, and they have made no significant offsetting changes in estimates that increased or decreased their loss and loss expense reserves in those years.
+The 2022 development represented 7.2% of the December 31, 2021 net carried reserves and resulted primarily from lower-than-expected loss emergence in the personal automobile and commercial automobile lines of business for accident years prior to 2022.
+The majority of the 2022 development related to decreases in the liability for losses and loss expenses of prior years for Atlantic States and MICO.
 The 2021 development represented 5.6% of the December 31, 2020 net carried reserves and resulted primarily from lower-than-expected loss emergence in the personal automobile, workers' compensation and commercial automobile lines of business for accident years prior to 2021.
 The majority of the 2021 development related to decreases in the liability for losses and loss expenses of prior years for Atlantic States and MICO.
-The 2020 development represented 2.6% of the December 31, 2019 net carried reserves and resulted primarily from lower-than-expected severity in the workers' compensation and personal automobile lines of business, partially offset by higher-than-expected severity in the commercial automobile and commercial multi-peril lines of business, for accident years prior to 2020.
+The 2020 development represented 2.6% of the December 31, 2019 net carried reserves and resulted primarily from lower-thanexpected severity in the workers' compensation and personal automobile lines of business, partially offset by higher-thanexpected severity in the commercial automobile and commercial multi-peril lines of business, for accident years prior to 2020.
 The majority of the 2020 development related to decreases in the liability for losses and loss expenses of prior years for Atlantic States and MICO.
-The 2019 development represented 2.7% of the December 31, 2018 net carried reserves and resulted primarily from lower-thanexpected severity in the workers' compensation line of business, partially offset by higher-than-expected severity in the commercial automobile and commercial multi-peril lines of business, for accident years prior to 2019.
-The majority of the 2019 development related to decreases in the liability for losses and loss expenses of prior years for Atlantic States and MICO.